PCC Community Markets

-PCC Community Markets is a food cooperative based in Seattle, Washington.
-With over 58,000 members, it is the largest consumer-owned food cooperative in the United States.
+Puget Consumers Co-op, doing business as PCC Community Markets, is a food cooperative based in Seattle, Washington.
+With over 114,000 members, it is the largest consumer-owned food cooperative in the United States.
 Both members and non-members may shop at the retail locations, but members receive certain discounts.
 The organization currently operates fifteen retail locations.
-Eight of the fifteen stores are located in Seattle (in the Fremont, Green Lake, Columbia City, View Ridge, West Seattle, Ballard and Central District neighborhoods).
+Eight of the fifteen stores are located in Seattle (in the Fremont, Green Lake, Columbia City, View Ridge, West Seattle, Ballard, Downtown Seattle and Central District neighborhoods).
 The West Seattle location reopened on October 2, 2019.
 The other seven are located in Issaquah, Kirkland, Burien, Bothell, Redmond, Edmonds and Bellevue.

-The organization was founded in 1953 as Puget Consumers Co-op and was renamed to PCC Natural Markets in 1998.
-It was then renamed PCC Community Markets in 2017.
+The organization was founded in 1953; it rebranded to PCC Natural Markets in 1998 and then to its current name in 2017.

 Organization

 PCC is a member-owned and operated cooperative.
-The members govern through established bylaws and yearly elect a Board of Trustees who represent the interests of the members.
+The members govern through established bylaws and yearly elect a board of trustees who represent the interests of the members.
 Like other grocery cooperatives, the profits from the retail store operations go directly back into the stores or to the community (through classes, education or charitable efforts).